The Ultimate Holiday Guide to New York City

 Saks Fifth Avenue

 I’ve spoken about enormous decorative trees and glitzy performers, but what about your local holiday windows and ten-story light displays?
 Visiting the light show at Saks Fifth Avenue has become a favorite tradition of mine since moving to New York City.
-Call me a melt, but the stunning musical composition, immaculate technical performance, and delightful sense of childhood nostalgia bring me to tears every time!
+Call me a melt, but the musical composition, immaculate technical performance, and delightful sense of childhood nostalgia bring me to tears every time!

 Saks Fifth Avenue has been producing awe-inspiring holiday light shows for over 90 years.
 Not only do they deck out their massive storefront with hundreds of thousands of lights, but Saks also creates an iconic set of window display stories according to a new theme each year.